castn/tex-gradle-plugin/README.md

 When building and testing this library, make sure to clone the submodules.
 Those are LaTeX projects, used for integration tests.

-## Fork

-This repo is forked from [@DanySK's gradle-latex](https://github.com/DanySK/gradle-latex) project.
-His project's code (until commit `4d0243b`) is licensed under the [Apache License 2.0](https://github.com/DanySK/gradle-latex/blob/master/LICENSE).
-You may use [this library](.) under the terms of the [MIT License](LICENSE).

 ## Thanks

-I am grateful to @DanySK for his work on the forked library, which was the base for this re-implementation.
+I am grateful to @DanySK for his work on the forked library, which was licensed under the [Apache License 2.0](https://github.com/DanySK/gradle-latex/blob/master/LICENSE).

 ## Status α